 Portamento

-When Marvin Keenze asked me into be the founding editor of VOICEPrints, I had one aim in mind, which was every article (there were 2 in each issue) had to be useful—and by that I mean they had to contain information that could be used in the studio.
+When Marvin Keenze asked me to be the founding editor of VOICEPrints, I had one aim in mind: every article (there were 2 in each issue) had to be useful—and by that, I mean they had to contain information that could be used in the studio.
 I still think and write this way.

-Perhaps the most useful tool I’ve encountered is the portamento (use the label under the title of find more articles on this topic), which bridges and equalizes the registers; gives the student a feeling for their instrument—a ladder or tube which can be felt in its entirely and anticipated; and leads to the acquisition of pure legato.
+Perhaps the most useful tool I’ve encountered is the portamento (use the label under the title to find more articles on this topic), which bridges and equalizes the registers, gives the student a feeling for their instrument—a ladder or tube that can be felt in its entirety and anticipated and leads to the acquisition of pure legato.

 The oldest portamento exercises?